Asymptotic Theories of Classes Defined by Forbidden Homomorphisms: Forbidden Digraphs

-So $H'$ is indeed a blow-up of $K_k$; note that the sum over $\delta(u)$ for all the copies $u$ of the same vertex of $K_k$ equals $1/k$, which proves the statement of the lemma. \item $D$ is an orientation of $K_n$.
+So $H'$ is indeed a blow-up of $K_k$; note that by the induction hypothesis the sum of $\delta(u)$ over all the copies $u$ of the same vertex of $K_k$ equals $1/k$, which proves the statement of the lemma. \item $D$ is an orientation of $K_n$.
 Note that in this case the probability distribution $\delta$ on $\{v_1,\dots,v_n\}$ maximises

 The expression $\delta(v_1)^2 + \cdots + \delta(v_n)^2$ is minimised if $\delta(v_1) = \cdots = \delta(v_n) = 1/n$.
 To see this, suppose that $\delta(v_1) > 1/n > \delta(v_2)$.
 Then the family is such that $\sum_i y_i=1$ and $y_1^2+\cdots+y_n^2 < \delta(v_1)^2+\cdots+\delta(v_n)^2$.
 Indeed, for all $x>y\in[0,1]$, $x^2+y^2\geq (x-\varepsilon)^2+(y+\varepsilon)^2$ for all $\varepsilon\in (0,x-y)$.
 We can reason analogously if $\delta(v_i) > 1/n > \delta(v_j)$, for $i,j \in \{1,\dots,n\}$, and therefore we can modify the family finitely many times to obtain a family $x_i$ satisfying $x_1 = \cdots = x_n = 1/n$.
 Hence, the maximum of \eqref{eq:balance} is attained if all the $\delta(v_i)$ are equal.